redis/redis-doc/topics/sentinel.md

 Sentinel is currently developed in the *unstable* branch of the Redis source code at Github.
 However an update copy of Sentinel is provided with every patch release of Redis 2.8.

 The simplest way to use Sentinel is to download the latest verison of Redis 2.8 or to compile Redis latest commit in the *unstable* branch at Github.

+IMPORTANT: **Even if you are using Redis 2.6, you should use Sentinel shipped with Redis 2.8**.

 Running Sentinel
 ---